mmoran0032/essentials/EDITORS.rst

 Useful for short edits to files.
 Get it with ``apt install vim``, and use the config file in this directory to control the behavior.
 Since the ``.vim`` directory is within my backup, just copy over the autoload, bundle, and colors directories to complete installation.
-If that doesn't work, then look up how to install vim packages.

 You need *pathogen*, *vim-airline*, and *vim-bufferline*, and you're using the *distinguished* color scheme.

-*Mac OS Update 2017-10-18: Installing the packages kind of worked, but Vim* *itself wasn't working (delete key not working, and errors on exit), so I am* *going to try installing from backup instead of going the actual package* *manager route for the above.*
+Install these from your external backup, since installing them the regular Vim way didn't work and I didn't bother to try to figure out the better way.
+Additionally since the packages you're using are older and your colorscheme (may be) is customized, the "proper" method most likely would still result in a different setup than you want.